 The application processor can use this configuration to drive a dumb display panel or a smart display panel or both panels.
-The user needs to set ps[1:0] to select the desired SPI interface.
+The user needs to set the if_sel pin to low and set ps[1:0] to select the desired SPI interface.
 When the SPI interface is not used, the csx pin needs to be kept high.